cyrusbehr/tensorrt-cpp-api/README.md

 - You can also check out my [deep-dive video](https://youtu.be/Z0n5aLmcRHQ) in which I explain every line of code.

 ### How to Debug
+- The implementation uses the `spdlog` library for logging.
+You can change the log level by setting the environment variable `LOG_LEVEL` to one of the following values: `trace`, `debug`, `info`, `warn`, `error`, `critical`, `off`.

-- If you have issues creating the TensorRT engine file from the onnx model, navigate to `src/engine.cpp` and change the log level by changing the severity level to `kVERBOSE` and rebuild and rerun.
+- If you have issues creating the TensorRT engine file from the onnx model, consider setting the environment variable `LOG_LEVEL` to `trace` and re-run the application.
 This should give you more information on where exactly the build process is failing.

-#### Logging
-The implementation uses the `spdlog` library for logging.
-You can change the log level by setting the environment variable `LOG_LEVEL` to one of the following values: `trace`, `debug`, `info`, `warn`, `error`, `critical`, `off`.

 ### Show your Appreciation
 If this project was helpful to you, I would appreciate if you could give it a star.
 That will encourage me to ensure it's up to date and solve issues quickly.
 I also do consulting work if you require more specific help.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/cyrus-behroozi/).